 Ultimately, we believe that many technology stocks only gained low-volatility status through some degree of investor complacency, at a time when loose monetary policy was driving market gains.

-However, our position in Apple remains under 2% of total assets, meaning we continue to underweight the technology sector, not only in comparison to the S&P 500 index, but also to other low-volatility strategies.
+However, our position in Apple remains under 2% of total assets, meaning we continue to underweight the technology sector, not only in comparison to the index, but also to other low-volatility funds.

 Why Low-Volatility Poses a BIG Opportunity